 Huang et al.~\cite{HUANG2025177465} developed a strategy for improving radar stealth by controlling the helical phase of vortex waves using fixed helicity states in chiral phase-gradient metamaterials.
 Increasing helicity strengthens far-field diffusion and angular momentum characteristics of electromagnetic waves~\cite{Gauthier2017}, improving energy dispersion and attenuation~\cite{Li2021Programmable,Bai2023SmartMetasurface} and thereby reducing radar reflections~\cite{Zhang2018CodingMetasurface}.
 Such helicity control enables manipulation of scattering distributions, enhancing stealth performance and supporting secure communication.

-This paper demonstrates that the frequency of helical modes can be continuously tuned by physically twisting the cavity resonators.
-Real-time modulation of electromagnetic helicity through mechanical deformation provides a capability that is difficult to achieve in photonic systems~\cite{Controlling_All_Optical_Helicity}.
-This dynamic tunability allows real-time control of microwave scattering and signal spreading, which may find uses in adaptive stealth responses and secure communication, while also facilitating dynamic encryption key switching in microwave communication systems.
-By leveraging helicity-based keys that can be modulated on demand, interception and decoding become significantly more difficult, thereby enhancing both adaptability and security.
+We demonstrate that the frequency of helical modes can be continuously tuned by physically twisting the cavity resonators.
+Real-time modulation of $\mathscr{H}_i$ through mechanical deformation provides a capability that is difficult to achieve in photonic systems~\cite{Controlling_All_Optical_Helicity}.

+This dynamic tunability allows real-time control of microwave scattering and signal spreading, which may find uses in adaptive stealth responses and secure communication.
+In this context, dynamically tuneable $\mathscr{H}_i$ offers the possibility of helicity-modulated electromagnetic signals, which can serve as an additional physical-layer encoding channel~\cite{Zangeneh-Nejad2019}.
+By leveraging helicity-based keys that can be modulated on demand, interception and decoding may become more difficult, thereby enhancing adaptability and communication security.

-Additionally, internal helical corrugation introduces an effective surface chirality, $\kappa_{\text{eff}}$, which can induce measurable asymmetries in the resonant frequency response even in the absence of global twist.
-Beyond the generation of chiral electromagnetic modes, geometric twisting also gives rise to strong coherent photon-photon coupling between these helical modes.
+Additionally, we demonstrate that internal RH helical corrugation along the internal walls of the device introduces an effective surface chirality, $\kappa_{\text{eff}}$, which generates RH electromagnetic helicity and induces measurable asymmetries in the resonant frequency response even in the absence of global twist.
+Beyond the generation of chiral electromagnetic modes, we show that geometric twisting also gives rise to strong coherent photon-photon coupling between these helical modes.